SalishSeaCast/docs/work_env/hg_version_control.rst

 =======================

 Mercurial uses configuration settings in your :file:`$HOME/.hgrc` file as global settings for everything you do with it.
+You need to set up this configuration on each machine that you use Mercurial on.
 You should create or edit your :file:`$HOME/.hgrc` file to contain:

 .. code-block:: ini